-- Deadpan Snarker: Only the Verger finds his jokes amusing.
+- Deadpan Snarker: He has a dry wit half the time, when he's not laughing his head off.In-Universe, however, only the Verger finds his jokes amusing.

 - Grumpy Bear: Almost perpetually angry.

-- Jerkass Has a Point: Some of the time; some of the advice he does give to the Home Guard is technically following the rules, and they are supposed to be living in the blackout.
+- Jerkass Has a Point: Some of the time; some of his nagging towards the Home Guard is technically following the rules, and they are supposed to be living in the blackout.